costajob/apache_log_parser/README.md

 * *true_ip*: since most of the applications run behind a CDN, the True IP of the client

 ## Usage
-Isnatll last Crystal version and clone the repository:
+Install last Crystal version and clone the repository:
 ```shell
 git clone https://github.com/costajob/apache_log_parser.git
 ```